horselord-joe-8053/ultra-fru-genai-analytics/README_RUN.md

 - **Purpose in FRU**: Used for offline analytics and generating NLQ→SQL training pairs (not required for the main chat interface)

 **Why use it?**
-- Demonstrates enterprise "big data" architecture (useful for interviews)
+- Demonstrates enterprise "big data" architecture
 - Generates training data for fine-tuning NLQ→SQL models (optional enhancement)
 - Performs heavy batch analytics on large datasets